Finite mathematics as the most general (fundamental) mathematics: Examples when finite mathematics can solve problems which standard mathematics cannot

 Consider now what happens in FQT.
 For definiteness, we consider the case when $p$ is odd, and the case when $p$ is even can be considered analogously.
-One starts constructing the IR as usual with the value $m_1$, and, by acting on the states by raising operators, one gets the values $m_1+1, m_1+2,\cdots$.
-However, now we are moving not along the straight line but along the circle in Figure 1.
-When we reach the value $(p-1)/2$, then, as explained above, the next value is $–(p-1)/2$, i.e., one can say that by adding 1 to a large positive number $(p-1)/2$ one gets a large negative number $–(p-1)/2$.
-By continuing this process, one gets the numbers $-(p-1)/2+1=-(p-3)/2$, $-(p-3)/2+1=-(p-5)/2$ etc. The explicit calculation shows that the procedure ends when the value $-m_1$ is reached.
+One starts constructing the IR with the value $m_1$, and, by acting on the states by raising operators, one gets the values $m_1+1, m_1+2,\cdots$.
+However, now we are moving not along the $x$ axis but along the circle in Figure 1.
+When we reach the value $(p-1)/2$, the next value is $–(p-1)/2$, i.e., one can say that by adding 1 to a large positive number $(p-1)/2$ one gets a large negative number $–(p-1)/2$.
+By continuing this process, one gets the numbers $-(p-1)/2+1=-(p-3)/2$, $-(p-3)/2+1=-(p-5)/2$ etc. The explicit calculation \cite{book,arxiv} shows that the procedure ends when the value $-m_1$ is reached.

-Therefore, finite mathematics gives a clear proof of the experimental fact that $m_1=m_2$, and this is analogous to the above observation that two states have equal masses if they belong to the same IR of the symmetry algebra.
-In addition, finite mathematics shows that, instead of two independent IRs in classical mathematics, one gets only one IR describing both, a particle, and its antiparticle.
-The case described by classical mathematics can be called degenerate because, in the formal limit $p\to\infty$, one IR in finite mathematics splits into two IRs in classical mathematics.
-So, in the case $p\to\infty$ we get symmetry breaking.
-This example is a beautiful illustration of Dyson's idea [3] that theory A is more general than theory B if the symmetry in B can be obtained from the symmetry in A by contraction.
-The example is fully in the spirit of this idea because it shows that classical mathematical can be obtained from finite one by contraction of the symmetry in the formal limit $p\to\infty$.
-This example also shows that standard concept of particle-antiparticle is only approximate and is approximately valid only when $p$ is very large.
-Consequently, constructing complete quantum theory based on finite mathematics will be difficult because the construction should be based on new principles.
+Therefore, FM gives a clear proof that $m_1=m_2$ and shows that, instead of two independent IRs in SM, one gets only one IR describing both, a particle, and its antiparticle.
+The case described by SM is degenerate because, in the formal limit $p\to\infty$, one IR in FM splits into two IRs in SM.
+So, when $p\to\infty$ we get symmetry breaking.
+This example shows that standard concept of particle-antiparticle is only approximate and is approximately valid only when $p$ is very large.
+Therefore, constructing complete QT based on FM should be based on new principles.

 {\bf Example 4: the problem of baryon asymmetry of the universe}.
-This problem is formulated as follows.
-According to the modern particle and cosmological theories, the numbers of baryons and antibaryons in the early stages of the universe were the same.
+Modern cosmological theories state that the numbers of baryons and antibaryons in the early stages of the universe were the same.
 Then, since the baryon number is the conserved quantum number, those numbers should be the same at the present stage.
 However, at this stage the number of baryons is much greater than the number of antibaryons.